nishantsah08/public_html/executive/02_AI_AGENT_ROLES.md

 6.  **Contact Sync Agent:**
     *   **Ministry:** Technology & Digital Infrastructure
-    *   **Description:** This agent is responsible for the real-time synchronization of customer contact information across all relevant platforms and devices, ensuring that all personnel have access to the most up-to-date contact details.
+    *   **Description:** This agent's role is to handle the synchronization of the central `contacts` database with external systems, such as mobile device address books.
+This is a distinct future capability.

 6.  **Financial AI Agent:**
     *   **Ministry:** Finance